Troubleshooting

 Uptrace version

-Before trying anything else, make sure you have the latest Uptrace version.
+Before trying anything else, make sure you are running the latest Uptrace version:

 uptrace version